 Conduct a thorough inspection of your standby generator while the weather is still moderate.
 Check for worn-out filters, plugs, or any signs indicating that oil and fuel need changing.
 Address these maintenance tasks promptly to avoid issues during a winter outage.

 Periodically run your generator to confirm that all systems are in optimal working condition.
 If you notice any unusual noises, odors, or irregular functioning, don’t ignore them.
 Instead, seek professional assistance to diagnose and resolve the problem.

 In anticipation of winter power outages, ensure you have an ample supply of oil and maintenance materials to sustain your diesel standby generator for several weeks.

 Monitor the Battery:

-- Check your standby generator’s battery.
-When exposed to harsh temperatures, your battery may lose lifespan.
-Additionally, if you let the battery run too low, it may not hold a charge, even after you recharge it.
+Check the condition of your standby diesel generator’s battery.
+Exposure to harsh winter temperatures can diminish its lifespan.
+Avoid letting the battery run too low, as it may struggle to hold a charge, even after recharging.